alx741/ghc.vim/README.md

 Set the compiler with `:compiler ghc`.

-Or add an auto command to you `.vimrc` file:
+Or add an auto command to your `.vimrc` file:

 ```vim
 augroup ft_haskell